 The Minnesota Department of Health (MDH) confirmed Lake County’s first identified case of novel coronavirus (COVID-19) today.
 “The appearance of the virus in Lake County has been expected,” said Lake County Emergency Management Director BJ Kohlstedt.
 “Lake County Emergency Management and Lake County Health and Human Services have been working closely with the Minnesota Department of Health on preparation and mitigation efforts for several months.”

 The infected person is an adult resident of Lake County in their 50s.
 MDH is working to identify and notify all those who may have come in contact with the infected person.
 Those people will be asked to quarantine themselves for 14 days from their exposure and will be monitored for fever and respiratory symptoms.
 No other information about the infected person will be released.
 The virus that causes COVID-19 is spread by respiratory droplets when an infected person coughs or sneezes, similar to how flu and other respiratory diseases spread, or when people touch surfaces that have been contaminated by an infected person and then touch their eyes, nose or mouth.
+In hospitals, the increased number of COVID-19 patients has led to a higher demand for hospital beds.
+To enhance patient care, many facilities are now looking to explore recovery-focused bedding options for improved patient outcomes.

 Symptoms of COVID-19 can include fever, cough, shortness of breath, chills, headache, muscle pain (go to pain management doctor Forest Hills NY to find the best cure for it), sore throat, or loss of taste or smell.
 A cbd freeze roll on may also help relieve muscle pain.
 Not everyone with COVID-19 has all of these symptoms, and some people may not have any symptoms.
 People who do not have symptoms should generally not be tested for COVID-19.
 People who should be tested are those who have symptoms of COVID-19, especially hospitalized patients, health care workers, patients and staff in congregate care settings, dialysis and other patients including outpatients.
 MDH may also recommend that people get tested in certain situations, such as a setting where an outbreak is occurring.